microchip-pic-avr-examples/attiny1627-adc-burst-scaling-diff-pga-mplab-mcc/README.md

 # How to Use the 12-Bit Differential ADC with PGA in Burst Accumulation Scaling Mode

-This MCC MPLAB® X project shows how to achieve 16-bit resolution using a 12-bit ADC.
+This MPLAB® X Melody project shows how to achieve 16-bit resolution using a 12-bit ADC.
 This is achieved through differential measurements using the Burst Accumulation with Scaling mode, the PGA with 16x gain, and oversampling.
 The 12-bit differential ADC with PGA is featured in the ATtiny1627 microcontroller.

 The example presented here is based on the technical brief [TB3254 - How to Use the 12-Bit Differential ADC with PGA in Burst Accumulation Mode](https://www.microchip.com/wwwappnotes/appnotes.aspx?appnote=en1003019)